VictorGeaGarcia/big-data-repro-project/Composer/1-Run_df_job_crossed_projects/Readme.md

 -- Project ID: "your-project-A-ID"

--- Keyfile Path or Keyfile JSON: (Either upload the previously generated SA keyfile in step 5 to Composer Cloud Storage bucket path (/home/airflow/gcs/data/<your-dataflow-SA-key.json>) and add the path to Keyfile Path field or add the raw keyfile JSON).
+-- Keyfile Path or Keyfile JSON: (Either upload the previously generated SA keyfile in step 5 to Composer Cloud Storage bucket path (/home/airflow/gcs/data/<your-dataflow-SA-key.json>) and add the path to Keyfile Path field or add the contents of the file directly to Keyfile JSON).

+7. You'll need to load the code file "DAG_using_DFPythonOperator.py" to your DAG folder, but before doing so perform the following changes to the file:
+- Change "staging-bucket" with the name of the bucket you created in step 3.
+- Change "project-A" to your ProjectA id created in Step 3.
+- Load the "wordcount.py" file in this repo to your data/ folder in your Cloud Storage bucket associated to your Cloud Composer environment (run "gcloud composer environments describe "your-cloud-composer-env" --location "your-composer-env-location"" to see your bucket name)
-7. Load the code file "DAG_using_DFPythonOperator.py" to your DAG folder.
-(Change the gcp_conn_id name to the one you have given to the connection created in step 6)
+- Change the gcp_conn_id name to the one you have given to the connection created in step 6.

 8. This will not work and it should throw some error like the following:

 "IOError: Could not upload to GCS path gs://\\<staging-bucket\\>/.../... access denied.
 Please verify that credentials are valid and that you have write access to the specified path."